 The Service Announcement includes the MBS Session ID(s), which is represented by TMGI or a Source Specific IP Multicast Address, for the service.
 When the MBS Session ID is Source Specific IP Multicast Address, the Service Announcement may include the PLMN ID of the PLMN in which the service is delivered.

-The Service Announcement includes an MBS Session Type, which indicates whether the MBS Session for the service is multicast or broadcast.
+The Service Announcement includes an MBS Service Type, which indicates whether the MBS Session for the service is multicast or broadcast.

 NOTE 1: A Source Specific IP Multicast Address as MBS Session ID indicates a multicast session.

-For local MBS service, the Service Announcement may include the MBS service area information.
+For local MBS service, the Service Announcement may include the MBS service area.
+The MBS service area can be Cell ID list, TAI list, geographical area information or civic address information.
+Amongst them, Cell ID list and TAI list shall only be used by AFs who reside in trust domain, and when the AFs are aware of such information.

 If the MBS Session is multicast, the Service Announcement may include the DNN and S-NSSAI of the PDU Session to indicate which PDU Session is associated with the MBS Session.